FBerthelot/regression-testing/README.md

 This package will help you generate tests, but it needs a few inputs from you:

- - We need to know how to generate an initial model for your program: your job is to create a generator using the [`elm/random` package](https://package.elm-lang.org/packages/elm/random/latest/).
+ - First input, the initial model of your program: your job is to create a generator using the [`elm/random` package](https://package.elm-lang.org/packages/elm/random/latest/).
 Let's see an example for the counter program:

    ```elm
    import Random exposing (Generator)